jasonzli/Custom-RP/README.md

-# A Custom RP
+# A Custom Render Pipeline for Unity

 Following along with Catlike Coding's guide on the custom pipeline.
-Loaded up with my own comments
+Loaded up with my own comments for learning purposes

 ## TO DO list